7.2 Modeling Non-Stationary Systems

 -------------------------------------------------------------------------------

 The advantage of the rate inversion method is that there is a one for one mapping from the underlying pseudo-random numbers and the generated variates.
-Since the thinning method uses a form of acceptance-rejection, the one-for-one mapping cannot be preserved.
+Since the thinning method uses a form of acceptance-rejection, the one-for-one mapping can not be preserved.
 The disadvantage of the rate inversion method is that the mean cumulative rate function, \(m(t)\) must be inverted, which may require numerical methods.
 The following section discusses the issues involved when using resources under non-stationary conditions.

 7.2.2 Modeling Resources Under Non-Stationary Conditions